b0chard/b0chard/README.md

 > [!NOTE]
 > And also... am I the only one who codes on paper and create stuffs out of it?

 > btw...
-I use light mode on my ide 😎
+I use light mode 😎

 <br>